C4ptainCrunch/thesis/source/index.rst

 Upper Confidence Bounds for Trees
 ---------------------------------

-Because basic MCTS samples uniformly the game tree, it spends compute time estimating the value of uninteresting nodes that will never be played in a real game.
+Because basic MCTS samples uniformly the game tree, it spends computing time estimating the value of uninteresting nodes that will never be played in a real game.
 A more efficient method would instead explore more often the interesting parts of the tree: an asymmetric method.

 This is where we can see a similarity between MCTS and a well known theoretical problem in reinforcement learning: the *multi-armed bandit* where an agent must allocate a limited set of resources between multiple choices while maximising its expected gain, when each choice's properties are only partially known at the time of allocation, and becomes better known by allocating resources to the choice.

-Basic MCTS, during the tree policy, chooses a child at random even if the child is likely of having an estimated value.
-We can instead treat the choice of a child as a multi-armed bandit problem: picking a child is analogous to picking a slot machine.
+Basic MCTS, during the tree policy, chooses a child at random even if the child is likely to have a low estimated value and thus a low probability to be played during a real game.
+We can instead treat the choice of a child as a multi-armed bandit problem: picking a child that has a high value is analogous to picking a slot machine that has a high reward probability.

 When considering the selection phase as a multi-armed bandit, attention has to be given to the fact that the bandits are not stationary: as the estimated value of a node depends not only on the estimated value of its children but also on the amount of times these children have been sampled themselves, the mean value of a bandit will change over time as its children are not sampled uniformly over time.

 One popular solution to the multi-armed bandit problem is *Upper Confidence Bounds* (UCB).
 This method was adapted to MCTS by  :cite:`kocsis2006bandit` and named *Upper Confidence Bounds for Trees* (UCT) algorithm.
 The breakthough of this method was to prove that UCB handles non-stationary bandits without problem and that the estimated value of the nodes converges to the game theoretic value given a sufficient number of samples.

-UCT adapts UCB gives us the following formula for the upper confidence bound for each node:
+UCT adapts UCB to MCTS and gives us the following formula for the upper confidence bound for each node:

 .. math::